 Affiliate programs are particularly effective for SaaS products.
 Industry-leading SaaS companies like Leadpages, Ontraport, and many others have built their user bases not just through internal marketing efforts, but through publicity generated by affiliates.

-Not all of your promoters will make great affiliates, but the few that do could become important parts of your marketing and growth process.
+Not all of your Promoters will make great affiliates, but the few that do could become an important part of your marketing and growth process.

 Create Customer Success Stories and Case Studies

-Promoters can do more for your business than just generate positive word of mouth.
+Promoters can do more for your business than just provide motivating NPS feedback and generate positive word of mouth.
 If you have a customer or client that’s particularly pleased, you must develop an in-depth Customer Success Story or Case Study around their experience.

 Another way to put NPS feedback to work for your business is to adapt it into a short text or video testimonial.